I. Share general background of Cambodia.

 a. trunk - show picture of brown bowls.

 b. flowers - show picture of green "tubes" with yellow blooms.
-Show picture of sugar discs.
+Show picture of brown sugar discs.

 d. fronds - show pictures of green and brown baskets.